 AHSL 3219 Supervised Observation Laboratory: AUD (2:2:0) A supervised observation of various audiometric procedures and patient types.
 Discussion of clinical protocols, assessment, and management for individuals with hearing disorders.
+ISBN: 978-140184826-2

 AHSL 3220 Supervised Observation Laboratory: SLP (2:2:0) A supervised observation of clinical assessment and management of individuals with speech and language disorders.
 May be repeated for credit.
+ISBN: 9778-0312463946; ISBN: 978-0781741965

 AHSL 3221 Clinical Methods (2:2:0) A review of clinical methodologies used in speech-language pathology and audiology, including specific clinical activities, report writing, and professional development.
+ISBN: 978-1-5-5766879-0

 AHSL 3321 Speech Science (3:3:0) An introduction to the production, perception, and processing of speech, including acoustic phonetics.
+ISBN: 978-1-5-9756182-2

 AHSL 3322 Hearing Science (3:3:0) An introduction to the physics of sound, acoustics, and psychoacoustics.
+ISBN: 978-0-3-2304342-7

 AHSL 3323 Language Development (3:3:0) An introduction to current theories of language and language development, including methods of obtaining and analyzing language samples.
+ISBN: 978-0-2-0552556-0

 AHSL 3324 Language Disorders (3:3:0) An emphasis on language disorders across the lifespan.
 Topics include the nature and etiologies of language disorders, with an overview of the principles of treatment.
+ISBN: 978-141800954-0

 AHSL 3325 Fluency Disorders (3:3:0) An extensive review of current information on fluency disorders in children and adults, including clinical assessment and management strategies.
+ISBN: 978-078173920-7

 AHSL 3422 Anatomy & Physiology (4:3:1) A study of the anatomical and physiological aspects of speech and hearing in both normal and clinical populations.
+ISBN: 978-159756182-2

 AHSL 3426 Phonetics/Articulation and Phonological Disorders (4:3:1) The basic principles of assessment and treatment for children and adults with phonological and articulatory disorders.
 Includes lab for practice of advanced clinical transcription skills.
+ISBN: 978-020554925-2

 AHSL 3427 Phonetics (4:3:1) An introduction to production and classification of speech sounds; principles and theories of phonetics; emphasis on development of clinical transcription skills.
+ISBN: 978-076930260-7; ISBN: 978-076930261-4

 AHSL 3442 Clinical Audiology (4:3:1) An introduction to hearing assessment techniques and auditory disorders, with adaptation of testing for special populations such as infants, geriatrics, and different language backgrounds.
 The student will gain proficiency with pure-tone, speech, and impedance testing techniques.
+ISBN: 978-0-2-0553195-0

 AHSL 4280 Clinical Practicum: SLP (2) A supervised clinical assisting experience.
 May be repeated for credit.
+ISBN: 978-1-4-0184036-5 (Spring)

 AHSL 4290 Clinical Practicum: Audiology (2) A supervised clinical assisting experience.
 May be repeated for credit.
+No textbook is required.

 AHSL 4300 Senior Research Project (3) An individual study of a specific problem in one of the areas of speech, language or hearing disorders.
 Students are required, in advance of registration, to consult with the instructor and secure approval of the specific project to be pursued.
+No textbook is required.